Ochwada/Secure-Joke-Vault/README.md

 # 🤣🔐 Secure Joke Vault

-Secure Joke Vault is a Spring Boot web application that allows users to store, manage, and access their favorite jokes—safely and securely.
-It integrates user authentication, validation, and MongoDB for persistent storage.
+A Spring Boot REST API for secure joke sharing with JWT-based authentication and MongoDB for persistent storage.

+This app allows users to register, sign in securely, and fetch random jokes that are saved under their profile.
+It follows a layered architecture with strong separation of concerns (DTOs, Services, Controllers, Repositories) and supports easy deployment using Docker.

 ## Features